rtajan/py_aff3ct/README.md

-#
+# Python to AFF3CT

-This repository contains a code example for integrating a Python module inside an aff3ct sequence.
+This repository contains a code example for integrating a `Python` module inside an AFF3CT sequence.

 ## Using AFF3CT as a library for your codes

 The first step is to compile AFF3CT into a library.

 Get the AFF3CT library: